zenecture/neuroflow/README.md

 On the JVM, a `Double` takes 8 bytes, meaning this network requires roughly 4,5 MB per sample.
 Training with, let's say, 1 million samples would require ≈ 4,5 TB of RAM for gradient descent.
-If a single machine offering this amount of memory is not available, we can spread the load across several machines instead of batching.
+If a single machine offering this amount of memory is not available, we can spread the load across several machines instead of batching it.
 Luckily, the error function `Σ1/2(t - net(x))²` is parallelizable with respect to the sum operator.

 <img src="https://raw.githubusercontent.com/zenecture/zenecture-docs/master/neuroflow/distributedtraining.png" width=800 height=555 />